dotnet/AspNetCore.Docs/aspnetcore/performance/caching/middleware.md

 <!--Postman:  GET: Headers > Postman > go to settings > uncheck Send no-cache header -->
 ## Configuration

-In `Program.cs`, add the Response Caching Middleware to the service collection and configure the app to use the middleware with the <xref:Microsoft.AspNetCore.Builder.ResponseCachingExtensions.UseResponseCaching*> extension method. `UseResponseCaching` adds the middleware to the request processing pipeline:
+In `Program.cs`, add the Response Caching Middleware services to the service collection and configure the app to use the middleware with the <xref:Microsoft.AspNetCore.Builder.ResponseCachingExtensions.UseResponseCaching%2A> extension method. `UseResponseCaching` adds the middleware to the request processing pipeline:

 [!code-csharp[](middleware/samples/6.x/ResponseCachingMiddleware/Program.cs?name=snippet2&highlight=3,12)]